Skip to Main Content

 Photo Courtesy of Clear Sign & Design

-UL 48 Standard for Electric Signs
+UL 48 Standard For Electric Signs

 In the United States, electric signs must comply with the provisions of the National Electric Code Article 600 and Underwriters Laboratories Inc. (UL) 48 Standard for Electric Signs.